aotta/PiRTOII/README.md

 ## Credits
 Thank to Robin Robin Edwards and his A8PicoCart (https://github.com/robinhedwards/A8PicoCart), i found very smart his way to manage the Flash RAM and the USB updates, so i admit i took large parte of his code for it!.
-I used also the new and fantastic CVBasic for writing menu and file selector in Colecovision, thank to Oscar Toledo (https://nanochess.org/) for creating it.